joshbegley/nyt-latest/README.md

 `This word has appeared in 308 articles on NYTimes.com in the past year.
 Can you use it in a sentence?`\
 https://nytimes.com/2024/08/15/learning/word-of-the-day-boycott.html

 **Why did White Sox intentionally walk Juan Soto to face Aaron Judge?
-'That was crazy'**\
+Inside the surprising call**\
 `It's not often Judge swings at a pitch 3-0 out of the zone, but he took the decision to intentionally walk Soto personally.`\
 https://nytimes.com/athletic/5702179/2024/08/15/juan-soto-aaron-judge-yankees-white-sox/